 Passover Dinner Recipes

 In Judaism Passover is a special occasion.
 It's a holiday meal we look forward to all year!
 Passover is meant to be a big celebration, starting with the first night and the seder.
-Look for a post all about how I do a Vegan Seder Plate soon!
+Here is a blog post I wrote on how to make a Vegan Seder Plate!
 These dishes are the ones I'd use to menu plan an extra-special vegan and gluten-free Passover dinner.

 Passover Dinner Appetizers